 Article Getting the most from your initial consultation with your GP Early treatment has been shown to provide improved disease outcomes in RA.
 It is therefore essential that people with suspected RA get the most out of initial consultations with their GP, putting them on track for earlier referral, diagnosis and treatment.

 Article Making a diagnosis of rheumatoid arthritis Diagnosis of RA is not straight forward as there is no individual test for RA.
-A diagnosis tends to be made by a consultant rheumatologist on the basis of tests, examination and ruling out other possible causes for symptoms.
+A diagnosis tends to be made by a consultant rheumatologist on the basis of tests, physical examination and ruling out other possible causes for symptoms.

 Article Making a diagnosis of rheumatoid arthritis Diagnosis of RA is not straight forward as there is no individual test for RA.
-A diagnosis tends to be made by a consultant rheumatologist on the basis of tests, examination and ruling out other possible causes for symptoms.
+A diagnosis tends to be made by a consultant rheumatologist on the basis of tests, physical examination and ruling out other possible causes for symptoms.

 Article Understanding your RA blood tests Blood tests are frequently used to help in the diagnosis of rheumatoid arthritis (RA) but also to assess any potential problems with the various drugs that are used to treat RA.